 9. Nickel plating is replaced on the stoves at this point.
 I have a very good shop which is not cheap, but churns out fantastic work.
 A kitchen range will run from about $400.00 and up depending on the complexity of the nickel for that model.

 10. A custom in-house made stove pipe is fabricated to make the first transition from the oval range outlet to the standard black stove pipe of the customers choice.

 Some notes on these stoves

 One of the reasons stoves wear out is not that they are used each winter but that they are not used each summer.
 In summer the house gets warm during the day.
 At night cool air falls down the chimney and moisture condenses inside the stove.
 This water mixes with the ash and forms harmful chemicals which eat the iron from the inside out.
 Stoves with water tanks are often paper thin around the tank.
 Be very careful when purchasing these stoves.
 It is best to disconnect the stove from the flue in summer to eliminate the problem.

 We paint our stoves with a high quality stove paint.
 Rust has never been a problem for us.
 One way to eliminate the problem is to rub a small amount of cooking oil into the cook surface in spring.
-Just put some on a rag.
-Get rid of the rag right away.
-The stove will smoke some in the fall the first time it is lit but it will soon go away.
+Just put some on a rag and rub into the metal.
+Get rid of the rag right away to prevent festering and fire danger.
+The stove will smoke some in the fall the first time it is lit, but it will soon go away.